umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 # initialize the list of old-public-keys-that-need-to-be-removed
 badpeers=''

-# for each line in the server config file
+# read the server config file line-by-line
 while IFS= read -r line; do

-  # see if it contains a public key that we want to check
+  # see if the current line contains a public key that we want to check
   if [[ 'PublicKey' == *"$line"* ]] ; then

-    # at the moment, that public key is NOT considered the current key for that IP address
+    # that public key is NOT considered up-to-date for that IP address, *until proven otherwise*
     currentconfigversion=False

     # extract the key, by itself, from the rest of that line and clean it up
     pubkey=${line##*=} ; pubkey=$(echo $pubkey | xargs)

-    # holding that pubkey in mind, search through each possible client conf that's in current use
+    # holding that pubkey in mind, search through each possible client conf that currently exists
     for file in /etc/wireguard/clientconfigs/wireguard.*.conf ; do

       # if we found the client config file that contains our public key